John Eastman: 2023 indictment in Georgia

-On August 14, 2023, Eastman and 18 other people were indicted by a Fulton County, Georgia, grand jury in the prosecution for participating in Donald Trump's efforts to overturn the results of the 2020 United States presidential election in Georgia.
-Eastman surrendered on August 22, and was booked at the Fulton County jail.

-Eastman is facing nine charges in Georgia: two counts of conspiracy to commit forgery in the first degree; two counts of conspiring to commit false statements and writings; one count of violating the Georgia RICO Act; one count of solicitation of violation of oath by public officer; one count of conspiring to impersonate a public officer; one count of conspiring to file false documents; and one count of filing false documents.
+In 2023, Eastman and 18 other people were indicted by a Fulton County, Georgia, grand jury in the prosecution for participating in Donald Trump's efforts to overturn the results of the 2020 United States presidential election in Georgia.
+Eastman faced nine charges in Georgia: two counts of conspiracy to commit forgery in the first degree; two counts of conspiring to commit false statements and writings; one count of violating the Georgia RICO Act; one count of solicitation of violation of oath by public officer; one count of conspiring to impersonate a public officer; one count of conspiring to file false documents; and one count of filing false documents.
 On September 5, 2023, Eastman waived his arraignment and entered a written not guilty plea.
 On November 27, 2023, Eastman requested that defendants be split into two groups for trials, with Trump being tried separately later, so that the other defendants may reach trial sooner.
 Eastman's attorney contended that the presence of Secret Service in the courtroom would otherwise cause delays in the trials of the other defendants.

+On November 26, 2025, however, a prosecutor dropped all charges against all remaining defendants, including Eastman, ending the case.

 2024 indictment in Arizona

 Eastman's alleged role as "a legal architect of the plan" to advance "fake electors" in Arizona led to his indictment on conspiracy, fraud and forgery charges there in April 2024.
 On May 17, 2024, Eastman would be the first of 18 defendants to be arraigned in court for the case involving the conspiracy to overturn the Arizona election results with the use of fake electors.
 He would be arraigned at the Maricopa County Superior Court after being arrested.
 The same day, he entered a plea of not guilty, stating that "I had zero communications with the electors in Arizona (and) zero involvement in any of the election litigation in Arizona or legislative hearings.
 And I am confident that with the laws faithfully applied, I will be fully be exonerated at the end of this process."
 Eastman was released from custody without conditions the same day.
-About May 19, 2025 Arizona prosecutors were dealt a setback when the judge ordered the case back to the grand jury because the jury was not shown a copy of the applicable law in violation of the “substantial procedural right” of the defendants.
+About May 19, 2025 Arizona prosecutors were dealt a setback when the judge ordered the case back to the grand jury because the jury was not shown a copy of the applicable law in violation of the "substantial procedural right" of the defendants.
+In November 2025, the appeal to the May decision failing, the state Attorney General Kris Mayes appealed to the state Supreme Court.

 Federal pardon

-On November 9, 2025, President Donald Trump issued a pardon for seventy-seven people who had been connected to attempts to overturn the 2020 election.
+On November 7, 2025, President Donald Trump issued a pardon for seventy-seven people who had been connected to attempts to overturn the 2020 election.
 Eastman was on this list.
 Neither he nor any of the others on the list had faced federal charges, which are the only charges that the president can pardon.